hyosung11/Launch-School/Courses/journal.md

 19:46 Time to go up for kids' bedtime.

 20:41 Burning out.
 I'm tired and I don't even understand what the questions want answered.
 Done for today.

+## 20220322 화요일

+05:57 It felt harder to wake up this morning as it felt harder to fall asleep last night.
+I need and want a job is becoming the refrain rather than continuing to study all the time.
+So then what's the angle I need to take to get a tech job?
+I don't know?
+Do I go for a software engineering position or a tech-adjacent position like solutions engineer which I think I could like?

+06:02 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+JS120 - Object Oriented JavaScript > Objects > 1.
+Buggy Code 1
+   * [x] 3.
+JS120 - Object Oriented JavaScript > Objects > 2.
+Buggy Code 2
+   * [x] 4.
+JS120 - Object Oriented JavaScript > Objects > 3.
+Testing Object Equality
+   * [x] 5.
+JS120 - Object Oriented JavaScript > Objects > 4.
+Student
+   * [?]
+6. JS120 - Object Oriented JavaScript > Objects > 5.
+School
+   * [x] 7.
+JS120 - Object Oriented JavaScript > Function Context > 1.
+What is This?
+   * [x] 8.
+JS120 - Object Oriented JavaScript > Function Context > 2.
+The Franchise
+   * [x] 9.
+JS120 - Object Oriented JavaScript > Function Context > 3.
+The Franchise - Solution 2
+   * [x] 10.
+Anki Cards Review
+   * [x] 11.
+Read *The Coding Career Handbook*, Chapter 29 ~ 31: Megatrends, Part IV: Tactics, Negotiating ~~   * [ ] 12.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?~~

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 - Object Oriented JavaScript > Function Context > 4. myFilter()
+   * [ ] 3.
+JS120 - Object Oriented JavaScript > OO Basics: Classes > 1.
+   * [ ] 4.
+JS120 - Object Oriented JavaScript > OO Basics: Classes > 2.
+   * [ ] 5.
+Study Session with Laurent
+   * [ ] 6.
+SPOT Study Session with Elaine
+   * [ ] 7.
+Anki Cards Review
+   * [ ] 8.
+Read *The Coding Career Handbook*, Chapter 32: Learn in Private
+   * [ ] 9.
+Learn in Public: Context Loss vs Context Change question on LinkedIn?

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I do have this nagging sense that I either have to go get a job or have an uncomfortable conversation with Sohee about studying full-time and I am waffling at the moment.
+Could I get a junior developer position right now?
+I would probably need to improve my projects, or build a new project.
+I need to look at the Code Newbie emails and the resume guide.

+06:21 In the study session with Alex and just getting my daily scrum stuff completed.